mathesar-foundation/mathesar-wiki/product/specs/users-permissions.md

 ### Users in the database layer
 From a security PoV, it would be ideal if we could create a Postgres role for every user and use that role to access the DB when the user is logged in.
 That way, we can't even see or use objects the user doesn't have access to.

-I'm not sure how technically feasible this is given our timeframe, but I think it's worth investigating.
+We will not do this for the initial version of this feature, but this remains our long term plan.

-### Permissions
+### Permissions: Basic
-We will have four layers of permissions.
+We will have the following layers of permissions.
 The implementer needs to figure out how to map these to Postgres privileges.

-**Note**: If we implement the bonus features, we will also have additional permissions for subsets of tables and explorations here (only certain rows/records and columns).
-Those are not specced out here.

 #### User
 All users can: